emperlium/lib-audio-fluidsynth/README.md

 ### set\_preset()

-Takes a channel, bank and preset as arguments.
+Takes a channel, SoundFont ID, bank and preset as arguments.

 ### set\_channel\_type()